 Holloway Friendly income protection insurance policies

-Holloway Friendly, is one of the few providers not to use a tiered system to work out how much of your income you can insure.
-It’s My Sick Pay income protection plan simply covers up to 65% of your pre-tax earnings, with a maximum annual benefit amount of £65,000.
-This straightforward calculation is easy to understand and can provide more cover, especially for higher earners, compared to the tiered income structures used by some other insurers.
+Holloway Friendly, is one of the few providers that doesn’t use a tiered system to work out how much of your income you can insure.
+Its My Sick Pay income protection insurance simply covers up to 65% of your pre-tax earnings, with a maximum annual benefit of £65,000.
+This straightforward calculation can provide more cover, especially for higher earners.

-You can opt for benefit periods of one year, two years, or full cover until the policy ends.
-There’s also an option to link your cover to the cost of living, helping your protection keep pace with inflation.
-You can choose from three premium types: guaranteed, age-costed or reviewable.
+Holloway Friendly lets you opt for benefit periods of one year, two years, or full cover until the policy ends.
+You can choose from three premium types: guaranteed, age-costed or reviewable, and link your cover to the cost of living so that your protection keeps pace with inflation.

-Another welcome feature of Holloway Friendly income protection cover is its Drop in Earnings Guarantee which ensures you’ll receive up to £1,500 per month (or your original cover amount, if lower) if your income falls after taking out the policy.
+A welcome feature of Holloway Friendly income protection cover is its Drop in Earnings Guarantee, ensuring a minimum payout of up to £1,500 a month if your income falls after taking it out.
 Additional benefits include up to 6 months’ sick pay if you're diagnosed with a terminal illness, rehabilitation support and a financial top-up for up to a year if you return to work part-time or in a lower-paid role.

 Holloway Friendly customer reviews

-Holloway Friendly has a Trustpilot rating of 4 out of 5, although this is based on a very small number of reviews (152 as of September 2025).
+Holloway Friendly has a Trustpilot rating of 3.7 out of 5, although this is based on a very small number of reviews.
 However, many customers praise the quality of service they’ve received, and because Holloway Friendly only offers income protection insurance, you can be confident that all its reviews are relevant.

 Holloway Friendly payout rate